Taylor to fight Cameron in Dublin homecoming

-Katie Taylor: Irish star will bid to become two-weight world champion against Chantelle Cameron
+Katie Taylor: Irish star will bid to become undisputed two-weight world champion against Chantelle Cameron

 Last updated on .From the section Boxing

-Ireland's Katie Taylor will bid to become a two-weight world champion when she takes on England's Chantelle Cameron in Dublin on 20 May.
+Ireland's Katie Taylor will bid to become an undisputed two-weight world champion when she takes on England's Chantelle Cameron in Dublin on 20 May.

 The meeting with world light-welterweight champion Cameron at the 3Arena will be a first professional fight in Ireland for Taylor.